BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/README.md

 	# IT&C 515R - Applications of Cybersecurity

 This site is the central hub for all resources related to IT&C 515R - Applications of Cybersecurity.
-Here, you will find assignment criteria and detailed instructions.

 ## Class Documents